mochi-hpc/margo-microservice-template/README.md

 The implementation of all these functions is located in the _src_ directory.
 The source also includes functionalities such as a small header-based logging library.
 The _src/dummy_ directory provides a default implementation of a backend.
-This backend also exemplifies the use of a [jansson](https://digip.org/jansson/) library for resource configuration.
+This backend also exemplifies the use of the [jansson](https://digip.org/jansson/) library for JSON-based resource configuration.
+We recommend that you implement a dummy backend for your service, as a way of testing application logic and RPCs without the burdon of complex external dependencies.
+For instance, a dummy backend may be a backend that simply acknowledges requests but does not process them, or provides mock results.

 The _examples_ directory contains an example using the microservice: the server example will start a provider and print its address (if logging was enabled).
 The admin example will connect to this provider and have it create a resource, then print the resource id.
 The client example can be run next to interact with the resource.

-The _tests_ directory contains a set of unit tests
+The _tests_ directory contains a set of unit tests for your service.
-It relies on [µnit](https://nemequ.github.io/munit), a C unit-test library under an MIT license.
-Feel free to continue using it as you add more functionalities to your microservice, unit-testing is just good software development practice!
+It relies on [µnit](https://nemequ.github.io/munit) (included in this repository), a C unit-test library under an MIT license.
+Feel free to continue using it as you add more functionalities to your microservice; unit-testing is just good software development practice in general.

 The template also contains a _spack.yaml_ file at its root that can be used to install its dependencies.
+You may add additional dependencies into this file as your microservice gets more complex.

 As you modify this project to implement your own microservice, feel free to remove any dependencies you don't like (such as jansson or µnit) and adapt it to your needs!